Bastardkb/bastardkb.github.io/help/bluetooth.md

 If you are building a Dactyl, you can use the regular shield PCB.

-If you are building a Charybdis, you will need a different shield PCB as the nice!nano does not have the bottom row of pins.
+If you are building a Charybdis, you will need a different shield PCB as:

+- the nice!nano does not have the bottom row of pins, which is where the SPI CS pin is routed for the trackball header
+- the SPI pin positions on the elite-c map to low-frequency pins on the nice!nano

 You can find it here: [Nice!Nano holder](https://github.com/victorlucachi/Elite-C-holder)